SenSE: Semantic-Aware High-Fidelity Universal Speech Enhancement: Method

-As illustrated in \Cref{fig:overall}, SenSE is organized into two key stages: 1) Semantic-Aware Speech Language Model: This module adopts an autoregressive paradigm to derive purified semantic tokens from the continuous speech embeddings obtained by encoding degraded speech.
-In addition, the $ \mathcal{S}^3 $ Tokenizer \citep{du2024cosyvoice} can optionally be applied to extract semantic tokens from a reference speech signal, providing auxiliary semantic cues.
-2) Semantically Guided Speech Enhancement with Flow Matching: In this stage, the purified semantic tokens predicted by SASLM and the reference semantic token (if provided) are combined with their corresponding mel spectrograms and used as conditioning inputs.
-A flow-matching-based model then generates the mel spectrogram of clean speech, after which a vocoder reconstructs the enhanced waveform.
-The details of the Semantic-Aware Speech Language Model are elaborated in \Cref{sec:saslm}, and the Semantic-Guided Speech Enhancement with Flow Matching is described in \Cref{sec:fm}.
+As illustrated in \Cref{fig:overall}, SenSE is organized into two key stages: 1) \textit{semantic-aware speech language model}: this module adopts a language model to derive purified semantic tokens from the continuous speech embeddings obtained by encoding degraded speech.
+2) \textit{semantic-guided speech enhancement with flow matching}: the semantic tokens obtained from the first stage are incorporated as additional conditioning in flow matching-based speech enhancement, thereby enhancing the preservation of semantic information during generation.
+The dual-path masked conditional training strategy enables the model to fully leverage all available information to generate clean speech.